yerboygiles/RoboSub2020-21/README.md

 **Basic ESCs** - (From BlueRobotics)

-**Raspberry Pi 3B+/4B+** - (Most new-ish Pis will work, as long as it is capable enough to run certain vision code and varying processor-heavy programs)

-   The Raspberry Pi doesn't require too much configuration, but there still is some.
-First, run "sudo raspi-config" in the terminal, and enable VNC, serial communication under interfacing options (but disable the "shell" whatever option"), and whatever other settings you'd like.
-I like to have the Pi boot to the desktop.
-See if you can figure that out.
-If you would like to interface with Pi from your own computer without having to have it connected to a monitor, keyboard, and mouse, then install VNC-viewer.
-There are some very easy instructions online.
-"Installing VNC viewer on Rpi", or something like that.
+**Raspberry Pi 3B+/4B+** - Mission Control, Vision, Data Processing

-**9 DOF Sensor (BN055, etc.)** - (For gyro/positioning/accelerometer)
+**9 DOF Sensor - BN055, PhidgetSpatial 1042_0** - Gyro, Magnometer, Accelerometer

-   The PixHawk is an annoying little board, whereas it requires some extra setup that is somewhat intuitive.
-On your own computer, you must install a program called QGroundControl in order to upload the necessary firmware to it via USB between your computer and the PixHawk.
-It should walk you through it, but the button to mess with the settings is accessible through the top left icons, where a gear should show up after some finagling.
-From there, the firmware tab opens, and you should be able to upload the ArduSub firmware.
-After it is done uploading, it will ask you to do some calibration.
-Follow the instructions, and orient the board in the ways shown.
-After everything is calibrated, you're good to go.
+   The Arduino requires the run_on_mega_v2.ino uploaded to it, either through the Rpi or another computer.
+This lets it communicate via serial with the rPi so we can send specific commands between the two boards.
+Currently, the rPi polls the Arduino for Gyro data, and also sends stop/start signals to hard reset/initialize the thrusters.
+It also can request setting changes on the arduino for certain values, such as max power, but more options are to come in the future for most anything that will need during-mission tuning.
+It can also send coordinates for the left/right robotic arms to set their endpoints to, as well as opening/closing the grippers(hands).

-**Arduino Mega** - (For thruster PWM control)
+**Arduino Mega** - Hardpoint Control, Sensor Interpretation, Communication

-   The Arduino requires the ServoFirmata.ino uploaded to it, either through the Rpi or another computer.
-This lets it communicate via serial with the Rpi so we can send commands for it to drive the PWM pins to the thrusters.
-The ServoFirmata.ino is in the examples/firmata folder that comes with the basic Arduino IDE.
-Upload the program to the Arduino.
-I do this occasionally just in case as well, so if there are any problems with communicating with the Arduino, try reuploading the ServoFirmata file.
-Yes, I know we're driving ESCs with our Arduino, but Servos work on the same PWM code, so it lines up very nicely.
-Don't worry.
+   The Arduino requires the run_on_mega_v2.ino uploaded to it, either through the Rpi or another computer.
+This lets it communicate via serial with the rPi so we can send specific commands between the two boards.
+Currently, the rPi polls the Arduino for Gyro data, and also sends stop/start signals to hard reset/initialize the thrusters.
+It also can request setting changes on the arduino for certain values, such as max power, but more options are to come in the future for most anything that will need during-mission tuning.
+It can also send coordinates for the left/right robotic arms to set their endpoints to, as well as opening/closing the grippers(hands).

-**Wiring** -
+**Electrical Management/Organization** -

    The Raspberry Pi is the brains of the entire operation, so most everything has a line to it.
-The Arduino is connected by USB to the Raspberry Pi and doesn't take any external voltage because all it is doing is simple PWM signals that don't require any extra power.
+The Arduino is connected directly with tx/rx wires between the  the
+   Raspberry Pi and doesn't take any external voltage because all it is doing is simple PWM signals that don't require any extra power.
 The PixHawk is connected to the Raspberry Pi via USB as well, but if you would like to use the different wiring setups it uses, feel welcome to try.
 I did not have the best of luck with it.

 ***II.
 Software Environment***

    Pretty much all of the code is written in Python, so it is pretty proficient at handling lots of advanced computation, organization, and interfacing with other things, even hardware.
 I have the program set up in a sort of tree that flows upward from a starting program to another program, to another program, and branches out to other hardware and software based on what is required/asked of the program.

    The libraries we use are specified in the get_pi_requirements.sh, but I will also list them here.
    PyFirmata - (arduino communication
    Dronekit - (pixhawk communication)
    Tensorflow - (AI development and interpretation)